 The College of Education will use information in the university data systems (admissions application or academic record) to award scholarships to incoming and current students.
 Incoming students who have applied to the university by the priority date of November 15 will be automatically considered for awards.
 All students who are selected for a scholarship will be notified via email and must accept the award and potentially submit subsequent information (via survey) or required documents (letters of recommendation, list of activities, etc.).
-We hope to send award notifications by the end of December.
+We hope to send award notifications by early February.
 Please direct any questions regarding scholarships to: firstname.lastname@example.org.

 Need-based scholarships require an up-to-date FAFSA to be on file.
 Scholarship recipients are expected to attend the Scholarships Ceremony during Family Weekend each fall.